nolascojoao/aws-ebs-snapshot-lab/README.md

 ## Overview
 This project is divided into two parts:
 - Part 1 focuses on setting up the architecture necessary to conduct the lab, including creating a VPC, subnets, and EC2 instances.
-- Part 2 automates the management of EBS snapshots, deletion of old snapshots, and syncing them with S3 for backup.
+- Part 2 automates the management of EBS snapshots, deletion of old snapshots, syncing local files with S3 for backup, and utilizing versioning for file recovery.

 ---
 ⚠️ **Attention:**